 Interest Payments: New York landlords are not always required to pay interest on security deposits.
 The landlords are only required to do so if the security deposit is placed in a New York interest-bearing account.
 Whenever required, the interest accrues to the tenant but the landlords are allowed to keep 1% of the security deposit every year as administration fee.
 This interest may be held by the landlord and returned with the rest of the security deposit at the termination of the lease or applied to the rent or paid out to the tenant.
 Should the lease be terminated before the bank pays interest on the account, the landlord will only need to pay the tenant whatever interest the landlord is able to collect at that time (in addition to the remainder of the security deposit after deductions, of course).

 New Property Owner’s Responsibility: The original landlord has five days after the sale of the property to do the following:

 - Turn over the security deposit of the tenants in that property to the new owner; and

 - Notify the tenants of the transfer and provide them with the name and address of the new owner via certified mail

 If there is no transfer of the security deposits, the new owner can demand that the original landlord establish an escrow account and can contain one month’s rent for each rental unit.
-However, even if the old landlord has not transferred the security deposit, the new buyer is liable to the tenants for the amounts of security deposit that the new buyer has actual knowledge of plus interest thereon if any.
-The landlord is deemed to have actual knowledge of the deposits that were:
+However, even if the original landlord has not transferred the security deposit, the new buyer is liable to the tenants for the amounts of security deposit that the new buyer has actual knowledge of plus interest thereon if any.
+The landlord is deemed to have “actual knowledge” of the deposits that were: